This article was last updated on March 8, 2021.

 - If you've gone 90 days without a period, it’s time to schedule an appointment.

 Bottom line?
 Menstrual cycle abnormalities can be a sign of common underlying medical conditions, so it's important to keep tabs on your period health and seek medical advice if anything seems off.
 It’s always a good idea to start or continue the conversation about your period with your doctor.
 After reading this article, you’ll have some essential context to help you navigate that conversation.

 “Know thyself” — why keeping tabs on your period matters for everyone

 There are so many aspects of health that we’re used to tracking on a daily basis: steps, macronutrients, heart rate, and so much more.
 Dr. Jane van Dis, an OB-GYN and a medical advisor to Modern Fertility, believes that periods should be on that list, too.
 “I think people deserve to have their cycles used as a vital sign and taken seriously, regardless of if they are trying to conceive,” she explains.

 Why pay so much attention to your period?
 For one, not getting a regular period, or experiencing cycle abnormalities, can be a sign of an underlying medical condition — like endometriosis, hypo- or hyperthyroidism, and polycystic ovary syndrome (PCOS.)
 These conditions are chronically underdiagnosed in people with ovaries — thyroid disease affects 1 in 8 women, and PCOS and endometriosis affect 1 in 10 women (1 in 10!)

-Arming yourself with the knowledge of what to look out for in terms of your period can help you start a conversation with your doctor and advocate for yourself if you think you might have one of these conditions.
+Arming yourself with the knowledge of what to look out for in terms of your period can help you effectively seek medical advice right away since you’ll know which questions to ask.
+Start a conversation with your doctor and advocate for yourself if you think you might have one of these conditions.